rmind/libqsbr/README.md

 * `unsigned ebr_gc_epoch(ebr_t *ebr)`
-  * Returns the _epoch_ available for reclamation, i.e. the epoch where it is guaranteed that the objects are safe to be destroyed.
+  * Returns the _epoch_ available for reclamation, i.e. the epoch where it is guaranteed that the objects are safe to be reclaimed/destroyed.
   The _epoch_ value will be the same as returned by the last successful `ebr_sync` call.
 Note that these two functions would require the same form of serialisation.

+* `void ebr_full_sync(ebr_t *ebr, unsigned msec_retry)`
+  * Perform full synchronisation ensuring that all objects which are no longer globally visible (and potentially staged for reclamation) at the time of calling this routine will be safe to reclaim/destroy after this synchronisation routine completes and returns.
+Note: the synchronisation may take across multiple epochs.
+  * This function will block for `msec_retry` milliseconds before trying again if there are objects which cannot be reclaimed immediately.
+If this value is zero, then it will invoke `sched_yield(2)` before retrying.

 ## G/C API